-SECTION 1 Introduction to ending your membership in our plan
+SECTION 1 Introduction Section 1.1 This chapter focuses on ending your membership in our plan

 Ending your membership in BCN Advantage may be voluntary (your own choice) or involuntary (not your own choice):

 - You might leave our plan because you have decided that you want to leave.
 Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.